nextcloud/documentation/admin_manual/configuration/configuration_encryption.rst

 loss.
 Therefore you have to enable the recovery key in the admin settings and provide a strong recovery key password.
 The admin settings also enables you to change the recovery key password if you wish.
-But you should make sure to never loss this password, because that's the only way to recover users files.
+But you should make sure to never loose this password, because that's the only way to recover users files.

 Once the recovery key was enabled every user can choose in his personal settings to enable this feature or not.